STOR Ph.D. Degree Programs: Descriptions and the Application Process

 Please refer to and apply by following the instructions given on the Graduate School website: http://gradschool.unc.edu/admissions/instructions.html.

-You may only apply to ONE of the STOR department’s three programs: Statistics, Operations Research, or INSTORE.
+You may rank your preferences for the STOR department’s three programs: Statistics, Operations Research, or INSTORE.

 International applicants have additional application requirements including the submission of a TOEFL or IETLS score and a financial certificate.
 Please read the instruction about these requirements at http://gradschool.unc.edu/admissions/instructions.html#fincert.